ACUADS 2020 Conference: Crisis & Resilience: art and design looks ahead

 In recognition of diverse forms of knowledge, presentation formats may include artist talks, performance, creative works etc as well as academic papers.
 All academic papers will undergo a double blind peer-review process after the conference event, for publication through the ACUADS website, unless authors nominate to not have their papers put through this process.

-Abstracts for presentations shall be submitted directly to the co-ordinator of the themes detailed in the table in the ‘Abstract submission template’ (download below).
+Please download and complete this .pdf template to submit your abstract and send directly to firstname.lastname@example.org.
+Abstracts for presentations shall be submitted directly to the co-ordinator of the themes detailed in the table on page 3.
 If you wish to participate in the final roundtable, please register your intention to participate with the co-ordinator.
-(300 word limit)
+(300 word limit).

 Note: The standard delivery time of 2020 ACUADS Conference presentations has been reduced to account for the wellbeing of session participants.
 Presentations will be timed to 15 minutes (2000 words for an academic paper).